The procedure of producing an appraisal report deals with an estimation which forms an opinion of value.

-Being the most common approach, the Sales Comparison Approach is commonly the most definitive and clearest indicator of worth for a residential property.
+Being the most common approach, the Sales Comparison Approach is generally the most accurate and best indicator of value for a property.

 There are a lot of reasons to obtain an appraisal from Allstate Appraisal, Inc. with the most common reason being real estate and mortgage transactions.

 A few other reasons for ordering an appraisal report include:

 If you are applying for a loan.

 If you would like to reduce your property tax obligations.

 If you need to settle an estate.